Glossary of Building Terms

 Asbestos: A common, pervasive hazardous mineral fiber found in many older buildings.
 Used in construction until the 1960’s to insulate and protect flammable building materials from hot objects.
 Also found in many drywall ceilings and plasters made before the 1970’s.

-Ash dump: A door at the bottom of the firebox interior of older wood burning fireplaces to push the ashes out.
+Ash dump: Small door at the bottom of the firebox interior of older wood burning fireplaces to push the ashes out.
 A cleanout door was located on the exterior at the back of the fireplace in order to collect the ashes for disposal.

 As per code: A collection of legal requirements for buildings designed to protect the safety, health, and general welfare of people who work and live in them.